TLukeMcDonald/nyc-records-search/README.md

   - Refactored Backend and testing from Users to Favs

 ## Installation instructions.
-  -
+  - 'NPM i'
-  - Yarn start for frontend
+  - 'npm start' for frontend
-  - Docker-Compose up for backend
+  - 'Docker-Compose up' for backend

 ## Unsolved problems.
  - Feature testing in Selenium
+ - Getting Docker to boot up React

 ## Your biggest wins and challenges.
- -
+ - Wins:
+    - Got Microservices, testing, and React -Table all working.
+    - Biggest challenge was feature test and working with AutoWire.